edHelper.com

 By Sharon Fabian

 1 If you ever travel to San Francisco, you can take a ride on a cable car.
-These colorful vehicles, which look a little bit like passenger cars on a train, carry riders up and down San Francisco's steep hills.
+These colorful vehicles, which look a little bit like passenger train cars, carry riders up and down San Francisco's steep hills.
 People from all over the world make sure to take a ride on a San Francisco cable car when they visit California.

 2 Cable cars are unusual because they do not run under their own power.
 Cable cars run on rails, like a train, but in between the rails there is a slot where a strong cable is located.
 The cable is connected to an engine in the powerhouse, and it is kept moving all the time.
 The train itself has two cars.
 Passengers ride in the larger car.
 The train is operated from the smaller car, called a dummy, or a grip car.
 The grips are like a pair of large pliers.
 The operator closes the grips onto the cable to let the cable pull the train.
 To stop the train, he opens the grips and also sets the brakes.
 The first cable cars were operated by four or five men.
 One man operated a lever that controlled the grips, and the other four manned the brakes.